ryanq47/WhisperNet/Documentation/ObsidianDocs/Clients/CSharp/Functions Overview/JsonHandler.cs.md

 - [x] FromJson
 	- [x] Fairly simple, just destruct, and return that object.
 Ask chatgpt if stuck
 - [ ] Test/QA Args for ToJson
+- [ ] Fix return for Fromjson, it crashes on bad json.
+See notes in code

 ## Client.Comms (namespace)
 - ### JsonHandler (class)